 Web crawling bots, also known as ants, automatic indexers, web spiders or web robots, are automated scripts that scan through web pages to extract data periodically (or in real time).
-The process itself is called web crawling or web scraping.
+The process itself is called web crawling.
 Although web crawling bots are sometimes used for other purposes as well, such as web indexing (by companies like Google), the most common use is web scraping for data extraction.

 Bots were born due to the need for search engines to optimize their indexing strategies.
 But today, even an online-grocery with a team of fifty is using web crawling bots to get better data about competitors and modify their operations accordingly.
 Some of these companies have a small team to handle the web crawling bots and the management itself is new to the use of technological advancements to solve business problems.

-Hence, if you are a part of a company that is using, or planning to use web crawling bots, whether using an internal team or through outsourcing it to an experienced DaaS provider like PromptCloud, there are certain important points that should be kept in mind when designing bots.
+Hence, if you are a part of a company that is using, or planning to use web crawling bots, whether using an internal team or through outsourcing it to an experienced web scraping service provider like PromptCloud, there are certain important points that should be kept in mind when designing bots.

 1. Easily adapt to website changes

 This is easier said than done, and mostly never 100% accurate.
 But to a certain limit, web crawling bots should be able to adapt to small changes in websites.
-For example, if there are small HTML/CSS based styling changes for all pages in a website, the bot should be able to analyze a few pages to recognize the same change in all of them and put the change into its memory, so as to use it henceforth.
-This can be achieved by incorporating some basic ML concepts into crawler program.
+For example, if there are small HTML/CSS based styling changes for all pages in a website, the bot should be able to crawl webpages.
+Analyze and recognize the same change in all of them and put the change into its memory, so as to use it henceforth.
+This can be achieved by incorporating some basic ML concepts into the crawler program.

 2. Scrape data from web pages at high speed

-Speed is just as important as quality when you need to crawl thousands (or even millions) of web pages from tens (or hundreds) of websites.
-Hence, your crawling bot should be lightweight enough to process pages fast, so as to run at more frequent intervals, or in real time, as per needs.
+Speed is just as important as quality when you crawl the web for thousands (or even millions) of web pages from tens (or hundreds) of websites.
+Hence your crawler bot should be lightweight enough to process pages fast, so as to run at more frequent intervals, or in real time, as per needs.

 3. Be light on the processor